BB-301/c-generic-doubly-linked-list/README.md

 ## Roadmap

-* I want to find and add more examples illustrating use cases for which this library could be useful.
+* I want to find and add more examples illustrating use cases for which this library could be useful in practice.
 * As alluded to in this document's [how it works](#how-it-works) section, the current API is somewhat limited, only allowing to push and pop or shift elements from the linked list.
-In a next version, I plan on adding more functions that will allow traversing a list without consuming it.
+In a next version, I plan on adding more functions that will allow doing a little bit more (e.g., traversing a list without consuming it).

 ## Contact